 The important bit!

-Once more the group met via zoom on Thursday 3rd June with about 25 participating.
-This time Peter Dean spoke about George Fownes Luttrell and his influence on the development of Minehead as a classy tourist resort in the second half of the 19th century.
+June.
+Peter Dean spoke about George Fownes Luttrell and his influence on the development of Minehead as a classy tourist resort in the second half of the 19th century.
 He asked the question – who of us would be resident in Minehead if it were not for the work he had done in his lifetime?
 David followed up Peter’s mention of the pier, with the latest images of the new pier model, which is now in the museum.
-It is hoped that the museum will be open to the public towards the end of June.

 May Another successful Zoom session was held on Thursday 6th May, with over 25 participants to hear Cherrie’s comprehensive talk on Arthur C. Clarke.
 We had hoped that there would have been a friend of the current Clarke family, who still farm at Ballifants, in the audience, but this was not possible in the end.
 The presentation is recorded and available to members who are registered on this website and logged in: Arthur C. Clarke: Minehead to the Stars / by Cherrie Temple